Duane Allman: 1969–1971: Success with Layla and At Fillmore East

-In an interview, Allman told listeners how to tell who played what: Eric played the Fender parts and Duane played the Gibson parts.
-He continued by nonchalantly noting that the Fender had a sparklier sound, while the Gibson produced more of a "full-tilt screech".
+In an interview, Allman told listeners how to tell who played what: Clapton played the Fender parts and Allman the Gibson parts.
+He continued by noting that the Fender had a sparklier sound, while the Gibson produced more of a "full-tilt screech".
 Clapton wrote later in his autobiography that he and Allman were inseparable during the sessions in Florida; he talked about Allman as the "musical brother I'd never had but wished I did."

 The Allman Brothers went on to record At Fillmore East in March 1971.
 Meanwhile, Allman continued contributing session work to other artists' albums whenever he could.
 According to Skydog: The Duane Allman Story, he would spontaneously drop in at recording sessions and contribute to whatever was being taped that day.
 He received cash payments but no recording credits, making it virtually impossible to compile a complete discography of his works.

 Allman was well known for his melodic, extended and attention-holding guitar solos.
 During this period two of his stated influences were Miles Davis and John Coltrane.
 He said that he had listened intently to Davis's Kind of Blue for two years.

 As Allman's distinctive electric bottleneck sound began to mature, it evolved into the musical voice of what would come to be known as Southern rock, being picked up by other slide guitarists, including his bandmate Dickey Betts (after Allman's death), Derek Trucks, Gary Rossington of Lynyrd Skynyrd, and Joe Walsh.
-Duane also taught a young Don Felder to play slide.
+Duane also taught a young Joe Walsh to play slide.

 Personal life

 Allman had a daughter, Galadrielle Allman, with Donna Roosman in 1969.
-In 2014, Galadrielle Allman published a reflection on her father, mother, family, and the culture of the 1960s, called Please Be With Me: A Song for My Father.
+In 2014, Galadrielle Allman published a reflection on her father, mother, family, and the culture of the 1960s, called Please Be with Me: A Song for My Father.

 Death

-Allman was killed in a motorcycle crash shortly after the release and initial success of At Fillmore East.
 On October 29, 1971, while the band was on a break from touring and recording, Allman was riding his Harley-Davidson Sportster motorcycle at high speed on Hillcrest Avenue, in the western part of Macon.
 As he approached Bartlett Street, a flatbed boom truck stopped suddenly in the intersection, forcing him to swerve sharply.
 He struck either the back of the truck or the ball on the crane and was thrown from the motorcycle, which landed on top of him and skidded another 90 ft with him pinned underneath it, crushing his internal organs.

-He was alive when he was taken to a hospital, but despite immediate medical treatment, he died several hours later from massive internal injuries.
+He was alive when he arrived at a hospital, but despite immediate medical treatment, he died several hours later from massive internal injuries.
+Allman's death occurred shortly after the release and initial success of At Fillmore East.